rt-works/spring-rest-docs-custom-snippets/blogpost/blogpost.md

 ## Conclusion
 As you've seen you can generate great documentation reliying completely on your code base.
-That means later you don't need to keep docs and code synchronous and just publish the docs every time you build your project.
+That means later you don't need to keep docs and code synchronous and just publish the docs every time you build your project (i.e. via Jenkins)